netconf-wg/transaction-id/draft-ietf-netconf-transaction-id.md

 client were the same or more recent in the server's Txid History, so the transaction was successfully executed."}

-This approach works well because the top level value is inherited down in the child nodes and the server finds this value to either match exactly or be a more recent s-txid value in the server's Txid History.
+This approach works well in the example above because the c-txid value 8602 is inherited down in the child nodes, from acl A1 to aces, ace R1, and onwards.
+The server compares the c-txid value 8602 with the s-txid value in the data tree.
+The server finds that the values do not match (e.g., s-txid 7688 for ace R1 is not equal to c-txid 8602), but finds that 8602 is a more recent txid than 7688 by looking in the server's Txid History, and therefore accepts the transaction.

-The only caveat is that by relying on the server's Txid History being long enough, the change could be rejected if the top level c-txid has fallen out of the server's Txid History.
+Clients relying on the server's Txid History being long enough, could see their changes rejected if some of the s-txid have fallen out of the server's Txid History (e.g., if the txid 7688 happened so long ago that the it is no longer in the server's Txid History).
 Some servers may have a Txid History size of zero.
-A client specifying a single top-level c-txid value towards such a server would not be able to get the transaction accepted.
+A client specifying a single c-txid value for a change like the one above towards such a server would not be able to get the transaction accepted.

 ## Candidate Datastore Transactions